nefarius/Nefarius.AspNetCore.MongoDbCache/README.md

 }
 ```

-MongoDbCache implements IDistributedCache, therefore you can use all the sync and async methods provided by the
+MongoDbCache implements IDistributedCache, therefore, you can use all the sync and async methods provided by the
 interface, please see https://docs.microsoft.com/en-us/aspnet/core/performance/caching/distributed.